-In the longwave, there are a much larger number of greenhouse gases that could be included, many of which have a very small individual impact.
-However, the purpose of CK-DMIP is to evaluate the techniques used by schemes for generating CKD models based on the different requirements 55 of weather and climate modelling, rather than to produce a single optimum CKD model that explicitly represents all the greenhouse gases that anyone might want to simulate.
-Therefore we have chosen to follow the pragmatic approach of Meinshausen et al. (2017).
+The final five gases listed above are well-mixed green- 80 house gases with a significant anthropogenic component.
+There is a much larger number of greenhouse gases that could have been included, many of which have a very small individual impact.
+However, the purpose of CKDMIP is to evaluate the techniques used by schemes for generating 85 CKD models based on the different requirements of weather and climate modelling, rather than to produce a single optimum CKD model that explicitly represents all the greenhouse gases that anyone might want to simulate.
+Therefore we have chosen to follow the pragmatic approach of 90 Meinshausen et al. (2017).
 They stated that 94.5% of the anthropogenic greenhouse warming (in terms of radiative forcing) between 1750 and 2014 was due to increases in CO2, CH4, N2O, CFC-11 and CFC-12, with the remaining 5.5% being attributable to 38 further gases.
-Their 'Option 2' approximately represents the radiative forcing of these 65 38 gases by artificially increasing the concentration of CFC-11 (by around a factor of 3.9 in the present day); indeed, the CMIP6 (Coupled Model Intercomparison Project Phase 6) historic concentrations and future scenarios are available with these 'CFC-11-equivalent' concentrations.
-From Cycle 70 47R1, ECMWF's Integrated Forecasting System will take this approach, using concentrations from the CMIP6 SSP3-7.0 scenario (O'Neill et al., 2016).
-For the CKDMIP activity we therefore limit ourselves to consideration of 9 gases: $H_2O,\ O_3,\ CO_2,\ O_2,\ CH_4,\ N_2O,\ CFC\text{-}11,\ CFC\text{-}12$ and $N_2.$ 75 Note that the longwave absorption of O2 and N2 are included; their impacts on net TOA irradiance are around 0.11 and 0.17 W m $^{-2}$, respectively (Höpfner et al., 2012).
+Their 'Option 95 2' approximately represents the radiative forcing of these 38 gases by artificially increasing the concentration of CFC-11 (by around a factor of 3.9 in the present day); indeed, the CMIP6 (Coupled Model Intercomparison Project Phase 6) historic concentrations and future scenarios are available 100 with these 'CFC-11-equivalent' concentrations.
+From Cycle 47R1, ECMWF's Integrated Forecasting System will take this approach, using concentrations from the CMIP6 SSP3-7.0 scenario (O'Neill et al., 2016).